 Note: My visit to Wacker Brewing Company was hosted by the brewery.
 However, the opinions expressed are my own.

 Looking for a different kind of beverage in Lancaster?
 Check out our favorite coffee shops in Lancaster, PA, and our reviews of Mean Cup Coffee and Passenger Coffee.
-Also explore Chatty Monks Brewing in Reading and the best breweries in Harrisburg.
+And don’t miss our great guide to downtown Lancaster, PA.